spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-beeper-linkedin.md

 If you run into trouble, check the [Troubleshooting](#troubleshooting) section below.

+### 💡 Set up Double Puppeting

-After successfully enabling bridging, you may wish to [set up Double Puppeting](#set-up-double-puppeting-by-enabling-appservice-double-puppet-or-shared-secret-auth), if you haven't already done so.
+After successfully enabling bridging, you may wish to set up [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do).

 ## Troubleshooting